Product Model: Carbon Hybrid Micro

 But, if you're willing to spend twice the price, you could try something new.
 The TRUGLO Range Rover Pro bow sight takes things to a whole new level by going pinless.
 It's a dot sight with an illuminated green dot as the aiming point.

-Yep – it’s encased in glass, has 11 brightness settings, and it comes with a Zero-In Adjustment Dial.
+Yep - it's encased in glass, has 11 brightness settings, and it comes with a Zero-In Adjustment Dial.
 We think it is well worth taking a look at the Range Rover Pro.

 However, if you'd like to consider a competitive alternative, the Trophy Ridge 5-pin Fix Series Sight is about as close to the Carbon Hybrid Micro as you'll get.
 It features tool-less micro adjustments, ultra-bright .019 fiber optic pins, and a rheostat light.

 What about price?
-It’s comparable.
+It's comparable.
 Check out the Trophy Ridge Fix Series here.